AAArena/First-Closed-Doors-Competition/developing/0-Setup.md

 We use NMP to handle dependencies, thus you will need to install NMP to finish the setup of your environment.
 This is how to do it:

-Open a Command Prompt instance, go to your AACloud directory and run the following command: ```install npm```
+Open a Command Prompt instance, go to your AACloud directory and run the following command: ```npm install```

 ![NPM](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/NPM-install.png)